fac-17/Autsera/README.md

 ## About

 ### The Problem
 Children with high-functioning autism struggle with social communication including inference or "reading between the lines".
-There are books and board games that address this issue, but there is a lack of digital and interactive social communication training tools for children with ADS.
+There are books and board games that address this issue, but there is a lack of digital and interactive social communication training tools for children with ASD.

 ### The Solution
 An interactive game that makes social communication training for children with Autism effective, accessible, affordable and fun.